aendie/SFalmanac-Py3/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;On Windows 10 Version 2004 and 20H2 there is currently a bug that may cause the following error:
 &nbsp;&nbsp;&nbsp;&nbsp;**RuntimeError: The current Numpy installation fails to pass a sanity check due to a bug in the windows runtime.**
-&nbsp;&nbsp;&nbsp;&nbsp;The final resolution is expected around end of January 2021, however the following workaround will bypass the problem:
+&nbsp;&nbsp;&nbsp;&nbsp;The final resolution is expected end of January 2021, however the following workaround will bypass the problem:
 &nbsp;&nbsp;&nbsp;&nbsp;**pip uninstall numpy**
 &nbsp;&nbsp;&nbsp;&nbsp;**pip install numpy==1.19.3**